Riimu/Kit-CSRF/README.md

 When using AJAX requests and especially in the case of using PUT and DELETE request, the CSRF token can also provided using a `X-CSRF-Token` header.

-By default, the library will use double posting, which means the actual CSRF token is stored in a cookie in the browser in order to avoid session dependency.
+In order to avoid session dependency by default, the CSRF token is stored in cookie named 'csrf_token'.
+However, if you wish to store the token in sessions instead, you can set the `setUseCookies($enabled)` to false.
-However, if you wish to use sessions, simply set `setUseCookies($enabled)` to false, in which case the CSRF token is stored to session variable named 'csrf_token'.

 If you want to implement custom triggers on when to validate the request or provide the CSRF token using some other method, you may also call `validateToken($token)` with the encrypted token to validate it.
 The method will return True if the token is valid, false if not.

-Note that each call to `getToken()` will return a different string, because they are always encrypted using new random string.
-For performance purposes, it's recommended to store the returned value if you need to output it into multiple forms.
+To prevent BREACH attacks, the tokens returned by `getToken()` are always encrypted.
+Because of this, each call to that method will return a new string, since a new encryption key is always generated.
+They are all valid CSRF tokens until the token is regenerated, of course.

-For regenerating the token (such as when the user logs in), you can use the `regenerateToken()` method.
+For regenerating the token (for example, when the user logs in), you can use the `regenerateToken()` method.

 ## Anatomy of CSRF tokens ##